 Salmonella bacteria are a group of microscopic living creatures that are among the most frequently reported cause of foodborne illness nationwide.
 The Salmonella family includes nearly 2,500 sereotypes of bacteria, the most common of which are Salmonella Enteritidis and Salmonella Typhimurium.
 These strains account for about half of all human infection.

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in spinach recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in spinach recall lawsuits.
+Our trial lawyers are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

-Free Case Evaluation: Again, if you developed symptoms of food poisoning after eating recalled spinach, you should contact our law firm immediately.
+Free Case Evaluation: Again, if you developed symptoms of food poisoning after eating recalled baby spinach, you should contact our law firm immediately for a free confidential case evaluation.
 You may be entitled to a settlement by filing a suit and we can help.